ManilModi/Companion-AI/README.md

-# Companion-AI - AI-Powered Hiring Platform
+# Companion-AI - Revolutionize your hiring process

 Revolutionize your hiring process with AI-powered recruitment solutions that streamline talent acquisition and help companies find the best candidates faster.